pedrozadotdev/adonis-es6-browser/README.md

  - All ES6 code go into `src/` at project root.
  - Master Page code go into `src/master`.
  - Code of other pages go into `src/pages/[pageName]`.
- - Every page folder have to have an `index.js`.
+ - Every page folder has to have an `index.js`.
  - The output folder is `public/js/pages/[pageName].min.js`.